-The Audit Committee discussed with PwC, the Company's independent registered public accounting firm, the matters required to be discussed by Public Company Accounting Oversight Board requirements.
+The Audit Committee discussed with PwC, the Company's independent registered public accounting firm, the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC.
 The Audit Committee has received the written disclosures and the letter from PwC required by applicable requirements of the Public Company Accounting Oversight Board regarding PwC's communications with the Audit Committee concerning independence, and has discussed with PwC its independence.
-The Audit Committee reviewed and discussed the audited financial statements of the Company for the fiscal year ended December 31, 2018 with management and PwC.
-Based on the review and discussions noted above, the Audit Committee recommended to the Board that the audited financial statements of the Company be included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission for the fiscal year ended December 31, 2018.
+The Audit Committee reviewed and discussed the audited financial statements of the Company for the fiscal year ended December 31, 2019 with management and PwC.
+Based on the review and discussions noted above, the Audit Committee recommended to the Board that the audited financial statements of the Company be included in the Company's Annual Report on Form 10-K filed with the SEC for the fiscal year ended December 31, 2019.

-AUDIT COMMITTEE Bradley J. Bell, Chair Curtis V. Anastasio Mary B. Cranston Dr. Curtis J. Crawford
+AUDIT COMMITTEE Bradley J. Bell, Chair Curtis V. Anastasio Mary B. Cranston Curtis J. Crawford Erin N. Kane